Jckpt/Jckpt/README.md

 <a href="https://league-match-history.vercel.app/">Live demo</a> | <a href="https://github.com/Jckpt/league-match-history">Source code</a>

 <h4>League item guesser</h4>
-<p>Guessing game of old items from League of Legends, using own API created from webscraping lol.fandom.com, built with React </p>
+<p>Guessing game of old items from League of Legends, using own API created from webscraping lol.fandom.com, built with React and Bootstrap </p>
 <a href="league-item-guesser.vercel.app/">Live demo</a> | <a href="https://github.com/Jckpt/League-item-guesser">Source code</a>